 Travelers should use conference hotels or reasonable and convenient hotels nearby.
-Lodging should be made only at a commercial lodging establishment (i.e. hotel).
-Noncommercial lodging/third party lodging is not allowable.
-Third party lodging refers to an establishment that is rented out by a third party or an establishment treated as an apartment building by state or local law.
-This includes most non-hotel facilities and those rented out via sites like Airbnb and VRBO.
+Non-hotel facilities such as those rented out via sites like Airbnb and VRBO are allowable when providing the most cost effective option.
 Exceptions may be granted by a Senior Vice President, Vice President or Dean and sufficient justification must be provided.
 The choice of accommodations must be reasonable and is primarily the responsibility of the authorizing department.
 Faculty and staff should ascertain whether the hotel grants an education discount.
 Some hotels provide a discount based on presentation of a University faculty or staff identification.
 Faculty and staff should be aware of and utilize these special discounts where available.
 Seminars and conferences often offer favorable rates for attendees at particular hotels.
 Faculty and staff attending conferences should take advantage of these rates.
 Conference hotels are allowable even if they do not offer the lowest rate in the area.